Tanner3644/home-assistant-config/README.md

 * Main dashbaord for all of the lights in the apartment
 * Harmony Hub allow for total control of the entertainment system
 * Buttons to start and stop the syncing of the Philips Hue Play Gradient Lightstrip behind the TV to match what is on the TV
+* Spotify media control for the four different Alexas in the apartment

 ### Weather